 The k-d tree is a modification to the BST that allows for efficient processing of multidimensional keys.
 The k-d tree differs from the BST in that each level of the k-d tree makes branching decisions based on a particular search key associated with that level, called the discriminator.
+In principle, the k-d tree could be used to unify key searching across any arbitrary set of keys such as name and zipcode.
+But in practice, it is nearly always used to support search on multidimensional coordinates, such as locations in 2D or 3D space.
 We define the discriminator at level i to be $i \mod k$ for k dimensions.
 For example, assume that we store data organized by xy-coordinates.
 In this case, k is 2 (there are two coordinates), with the xcoordinate field arbitrarily designated key 0, and the y-coordinate field designated key 1.
 At each level, the discriminator alternates between x and y.
 Thus, a node N at level 0 (the root) would have in its left subtree only nodes whose x values are less than N_x (because x is search key 0, and $0 \mod 2 = 0$).
 The right subtree would contain nodes whose x values are greater than N_x .
 A node M at level 1 would have in its left subtree only nodes whose y values are less than M_y .
 There is no restriction on the relative values of M_x and the x values of M's descendants, because branching decisions made at M are based solely on the y coordinate.
 Figure 13.11 shows an example of how a collection of two-dimensional points would be stored in a k-d tree.